Resilience Module Help

 The NAU Resilience Project is an online toolkit that helps you build healthy coping skills and learn about wellness resources to help you “bounce back” in the face of adversity.

-- Login to the toolkit, and start exploring all the great resources, including stories from other college students and examples of spectacular failure.
+Login using your NAU e-mail, and start exploring all the great resources, including stories from other college students and examples of spectacular failure.

-- Earn a certificate of accomplishment and get credit in “YourPath@NAU” by completing the following minimum requirements:
+Earn your certificate of accomplishment and get credit in “YourPath@NAU” by completing the following minimum requirements:

 - Videos: Watch the “Introduction to Trauma” and “Introduction to Resilience” videos

 - Talks: Choose at least two expert talks from Real Talks to hear about health and well-being topics

 - Skills: Choose at least one stress-relieving exercise to practice your new skills